2023/24 Waiver Deadlines

-Waives the student health insurance for Spring & Summer semesters of 2023.
+Waives the student health insurance for the semesters of Spring 2024 & Summer 2024

 Automatic Assessment of Student Health Insurance Fee

-Domestic students registered for (5) five or more Athens credit hours, and International students registered for (1) one or more Athens credit hours, (includes Athens online classes, Dublin and Cleveland HCOM classes; excludes eCampus classes) will be automatically charged for the Ohio University Student Health Insurance fee.
-The fee will be charged to the student's account at the same point that tuition and fees are assessed for the given term.
+Domestic students registered for (5) five or more Athens credit hours, and International students registered for (1/2) a half or more Athens credit hours, (includes Athens online credits, Dublin and Cleveland credits; excludes eCampus classes) will be automatically charged for the Ohio University Student Health Insurance fee upon registration.
+Changes to a class schedule prior to the semester Waiver/Open Enrollment deadline may cause the student health insurance fee to be removed or added to the student account.

 IMPORTANT NOTE: Some Graduate programs of study are not automatically assessed the fee for the student health insurance.
 Students enrolled in these programs may voluntarily enroll in the student health insurance by submitting an enrollment form during Open Enrollment at the beginning of each semester.

-Please visit our Enrollment Information page for additional information and a list of the majority of programs of study that require voluntary enrollment.
-The list is not all inclusive and is subject to change.
+Please visit our Enrollment Information page for additional information.
 Students are encouraged to review their student account to verify if they have been automatically assessed the fee for the student insurance for the current semester.

 Student Health Insurance Online Waiver Application